‘Destiny 2’ Hypes Competitive Multiplayer In New Trailer Along With Some Exotics

 Other modes have yet to be announced, but the video points to the return of “Supremacy.”
 This mode was added to Destiny with the release of the Rise of Iron expansion and quickly became a favorite.

-Multiplayer in Destiny 2 will be divided up between Quickplay and Competitive gametypes.
+Multiplayer in Destiny 2 will be divided up between Quickplay and Competitive game types.
 Game Director Luke Smith previously explained to Game Informer that Quickplay as the place for party games like “Control,” “Clash,” and “Supremacy.
 “Countdown” and likely “Survival” will be found in the Competitive hopper.

-That’s five multiplayer gametypes that will be available at the Destiny 2 launch.
+That’s five multiplayer game types that will be available at the Destiny 2 launch.
 Trials of Osiris will also make a return, but Bungie will not flip the switch on it until sometime after release.

 Exotics and new stuff